gSchool/ada-developer-skills/05-potpourri/01-wk01-pseudocode.md

   Example 2 is full of working, functional code.
 However, sometimes, Example 2 is easier to read, because it's less information to parse through.
 However, this requires developers to know the precise syntax at the time of writing it.
 </details>

-Pseudocode allows you to think through the logic of a solving a problem before implementing functioning code.
+Pseudocode allows you to think through the logic of solving a problem before implementing functioning code.
+It can help dramatically with your creative flow because what you write on the screen can match exactly what is in your brain.

 ### Pseudocode Can Be Any Style, and Your Style!